Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Proofs for Results on the Pointwise Consistency of the Greedy sparsest permutation algorithms

 \subsection{Proof of Theorem~\ref{thm: TSP and adjacency faithfulness}}

-Let $\p$ be a semigraphoid, and let $\CC$ denote the CI relations entailed by $\p$.
+Let $\p$ be a semigraphoid, and let $\CC$ denote the conditional independence relations entailed by $\p$.
 Suppose for the sake of contradiction that Algorithm~\ref{alg_triangle_SP} is consistent with respect to $\CC$, but $\p$ fails to satisfy adjacency faithfulness with respect to a sparsest DAG $\G_\pi^\ast$.
-Then there exists some CI relation $i\independent j\,\mid\, S$ in $\CC$ such that $i\rightarrow j$ is an arrow of $\G_\pi^\ast$.
+Then there exists some conditional independence relation $i\independent j\,\vert\, S$ in $\CC$ such that $i\rightarrow j$ is an arrow of $\G_\pi^\ast$.
 Now let $\pi$ be any permutation respecting the concatenated ordering $iSjT$ where $T = [p]\setminus(\{i,j\}\cup S)$.
-Then our goal is to show that any covered arrow reversal in $\G_\pi$ that results in a permutation DAG $\G_\tau$ with strictly fewer edges than $\G_\pi$ must satisfy the condition that $i\rightarrow j$ is not an arrow in $\G_\tau$.
+Then our goal is to show that any covered arrow reversal in $\G_\pi$ that results in a minimal independence map $\G_\tau$ with strictly fewer edges than $\G_\pi$ must satisfy the condition that $i\rightarrow j$ is not an arrow in $\G_\tau$.

 First, we consider the possible types of covered arrows that may exist in $\G_\pi$.
 To list these, it will be helpful to look at the diagram depicted in Figure~\ref{fig: TSP and adjacency faithfulness diagram}.
-Notice first that we need not consider any trivially covered arrows, since such edge reversals do not decrease the number of arrows in the permutation DAGs.
+Notice first that we need not consider any trivially covered arrows, since such edge reversals do not decrease the number of arrows in the minimal independence maps.
 Any edge $i\rightarrow S$ or $i\rightarrow T$ is trivially covered, so the possible cases of non-trivially covered arrows are exactly the covered arrows given in Figure~\ref{fig: TSP and adjacency faithfulness covered arrows}.
 In this figure, each covered arrow to be considered is labeled with the symbol $\star$.

-Notice that the claim is trivially true for cases (1) -- (4); i.e., any covered arrow reversal resulting in edge deletions produces a permutation DAG $\G_\tau$ for which $i \rightarrow j$ is not an arrow of $\G_\tau$.
+Notice that the claim is trivially true for cases (1) -- (4); i.e., any covered arrow reversal resulting in edge deletions produces a minimal independence map $\G_\tau$ for which $i \rightarrow j$ is not an arrow of $\G_\tau$.

 Case (5) is also easy to see.
 Recall that $\pi = is_1\cdots s_kjt_1\cdots t_m$ where $S := \{s_1,\ldots, s_k\}$ and $T := \{t_1,\ldots, t_k\}$, and that reversing the covered arrow in case (5) results in an edge deletion.
 Since $s\rightarrow t$ is covered, then there exists a linear extension $\tau$ of $\G_\pi$ such that $s$ and $t$ are adjacent in $\tau$.
 Thus, either $j$ precedes both $s$ and $t$ or $j$ follows both $s$ and $t$ in $\tau$.
 Recall also that by \cite[Theorem 7.4]{MUWY16} we known $\G_\tau = \G_\pi$.
 Thus, reversing the covered arrow $s\rightarrow t$ in $\G_\tau = \G_\pi$ does not add in $i\rightarrow j$.